madoublet/hashedit-app/README.md

 # Hashedit Spark

-Static Spark is an API backend for hashedit.io.
+Hashedit Spark is an API backend for hashedit.io.
 It provides authentication and features to manipulate your static site.
-Static Spark requires Git, Node JS, NPM, and Bower.
+Hashedit Spark requires Git, Node JS, Nodemon, NPM, and Bower.

 ## Getting Started